NrgXnat/xsync/XSYNC_GLOBUS_ADMIN_MANUAL.md

   Test can pass (Globus's cloud reaches each node) while an actual node-to-node transfer fails.

+Running Globus between same-network peers is **not a tested path here and is not recommended** — use HTTPS.
+If you nonetheless need to explore it, treat the following as an **untested hypothesis to validate with a spike, not a procedure**:

+- **What is certain (and rules out the obvious fix):** a DNS trick (split-horizon or `/etc/hosts`) **cannot** redirect the transfer.
+The GridFTP data channel connects to the peer node's **registered IP address**, not a hostname resolved at connect time (`globus-connect-server node setup --ip-address` = "IP Address of this Data Transfer Node"; `--data-interface` = "the IP Address of the network interface to use for GridFTP data transfers").
+There is no hostname in that path to override.
+- **The untested idea:** because addressing is by registered IP, the only plausible lever is registering each node's **private** data-transfer address at `node setup` while keeping Globus's cloud able to reach the control interface. **Whether a single node can serve a public control path and a private data path at once is unverified** — confirm it empirically before relying on it.

-If a customer must use Globus even for same-network peers (standardized tooling, checksum/audit requirements, or a large segmented network), it is possible but **advanced**: configure **split-horizon** addressing so each node resolves the other's endpoint FQDN to its **private** IP (intra-network data channel) while Globus's cloud continues to use the **public** IP (control plane).
-Globus documents same-network/NATed multi-endpoint transfer as requiring advanced configuration with a reduced user experience ([GCS troubleshooting guide](https://docs.globus.org/globus-connect-server/v5/troubleshooting-guide/)), so treat it as a deliberate exception, not the default.
+Globus itself documents same-network/NATed multi-endpoint transfer as requiring advanced configuration with a reduced user experience ([GCS troubleshooting guide](https://docs.globus.org/globus-connect-server/v5/troubleshooting-guide/)), so treat it as a deliberate exception, not the default.